mkess-ivy/svncrwns-site-v2/_posts/2018-07-27-chavon-lee-x-ken-j.md

 ---
 layout: phase1-post
-title: Chavon Lee X Stylist + Designer, @kenjgalaxy
+title: Co-founder, Von Lee X Stylist + Designer, @kenjgalaxy
 featured_image: /assets/images/feature_chavonleekenj.jpg
 featured_summary: "Our co-founder, Von Lee is a multi-hyphenate artist.
 We have the pleasure of having her as the head of Creative, while also doubling as a model.
 We connected with our style team to create a quick visual exercise with two styled  looks."